sisiwei/nyu-spring-tutorials/README.md

 | April 19 | #8 |
 | April 26 | #9 |
 | May 3 | #10 |

+## License
+If you are interested in using any of these course materials for another class or workshop, the license and rules are below.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.